elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 You may wonder why we don't tell the node we found in our routing table to perform the requested operation directly, but instead pass the routing request on to that node to process.
 While a routing table as simple as the one above might reasonably be shared between all nodes, passing on the routing request in this way makes it much simpler to break the routing table into smaller pieces as our application grows.
 Perhaps at some point, `foo@computer-name` will only be responsible for routing bucket requests, and the buckets it handles will be dispatched to different nodes.
 In this way, `bar@computer-name` does not need to know anything about this change.

 > Note: we will be using two nodes in the same machine throughout this chapter.
-You are free to use two (or more) different machines in the same network but you need to do some prep work.
+You are free to use two (or more) different machines on the same network but you need to do some prep work.
 First of all, you need to ensure all machines have a `~/.erlang.cookie` file with exactly the same value.
 Second, you need to guarantee [epmd](http://www.erlang.org/doc/man/epmd.html) is running on a port that is not blocked (you can run `epmd -d` for debug info).
 Third, if you want to learn more about distribution in general, we recommend [this great Distribunomicon chapter from Learn You Some Erlang](http://learnyousomeerlang.com/distribunomicon).

 ## Our first distributed code